jon-lin/TweetTones/README.md

     <div style='width: 565px; margin-right: 20px'>
       <h3>Background</h3>

-      TweetTones is a data visualization web app that uses IBM Watson's Tone Analyzer to display a sentiment analysis of any Twitter user's most recent tweets.
-Built with HTML5, CSS3 and JavaScript, the app leverages jQuery and Chart.js to provide a clean interface for examining tweet analyses.
+      <p>TweetTones is a data visualization web app that uses IBM Watson's Tone Analyzer to display a sentiment analysis of any Twitter user's most recent tweets.
+Built with HTML5, CSS3 and JavaScript, the app leverages jQuery and Chart.js to provide a clean interface for examining tweet analyses.</p>
     </div>
     <div style='width: 565px; margin-right: 20px'>
       <h3>Features</h3>